visuddhi/ShootingPlanet/README.md

 1. Install Ganache, Truffle.
 And installing the Chrome extension Metamask is also highly recommended in order to enjoy the full functionality of this project.

 2. Clone the project, run "truffle compile" and "truffle migrate" in the main directory.
+This builds and migrates the contracts.

 3. Run "npm run dev" to enjoy the game!